awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 LOCATION 's3://my-query-log/json'
 ```

 Some of the subsequent examples are based on these tables and rely on two sample files stored in the Amazon S3 location\.
-These files are not inlcuded with Athena and are used for illustration purposes only:
+These files are not included with Athena and are used for illustration purposes only:
 + An `earthquakes.csv` file, which lists earthquakes that occurred in California\.
 This file has fields that correspond to the fields in the table `earthquakes`\.
 + A `california-counties.json` file, which lists JSON\-encoded county data in the ESRI\-compliant format, and includes many fields, such as AREA, PERIMETER, STATE, COUNTY, and NAME\.
 The `counties` table is based on this file and has two fields only: `Name` \(string\), and `BoundaryShape` \(binary\)\.